This post may contain affiliate links. Read my disclosure policy.

 When a dish has some heat, I like to pair it with a cool, crisp, sweet white wine, like Gallo Family Riesling.
 If you prefer a red, I’d recommend the Pinot Noir not only to go along with this recipe, but because you’re sure to be nibbling on an assortment of appetizers.
 These two wines are versatile and balanced, making them perfect for gameday snacking.
 They’ll pair perfectly with all of the dips and spreads and sliders and snacks on your “Supper Bowl” buffet!

 For the Fries:

 - Preheat oven to 450°F, and coat a baking sheet with olive oil or cooking spray.

-- Toss the potatoes in the olive oil, salt & pepper, and herbs, and lay on the baking sheet in a single layer.
+- Toss the potatoes in the olive oil, salt and pepper, and herbs, and lay on the baking sheet in a single layer.